MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-emulator/hardware-acceleration.md

 ### Verifying HAXM Installation

-You can check to see if HAXM is available by viewing the **Starting Android Emulator** window while the emulator starts.
+You can check to see if HAXM is available by starting the Android emulator and watching for any error messages.
 To start the Android Emulator, do the following:

 # [Visual Studio](#tab/vswin)